 - First, go to page 0 of the layout sheet.

-- Using CAD drawing tools, create the borders and title blocks that you want to be on each page of the layout.
+- Using CAD drawing tools, create the borders and title blocks that you want to have on each page of the layout.

 - Using Text or Rich Text , add your company name, project information and any other notations that you want to display on every page of the layout.

-- To inset your company's logo or other image, select File> Import> Picture from the menu.
+- To insert your company's logo or other image, select File> Import> Import Picture from the menu.